jfdm/jfdm.github.io/post/2020-08-04-Well-Typed-Data.md

 data Ty = TyInt | TyChar | TyProd Ty Ty | TySum Ty Ty
 ```

-A product type allows us to pair two structures together, and a sum type to have a structure that contains one of two possible structures.
+A product type pairs two structures together, and a sum type contains one of two possible structures.
-Thus we extend the definition with two data constructors that pair two type's together.
+We can extend our set of types with two data constructors that represent two type's together as a product or sum.

 ### Syntax and Static Semantics